Free Star Maps

 We are often asked about the quality of our maps.
-Are they really so much better than the competition’s?
+Are they really so much better than other star maps you can find on the internet?
 How exactly does the download process go, and what do I get?
-So we decided to give some away for free, so you can judge for yourself.
+So we decided to make some available, to allow you to judge for yourself.
 And, as we are at it, we want them to be maps you may want to have.

 Our tribute to Stephen Hawking star map has had thousands of downloads, and it has the quality and resolution of all our maps.
 But it is not a normal design, and so it does not show how exactly our download process works.